 People come to Buddhism looking for answers, but Buddhism is not about giving you some easy formula.
 It’s all about you needing to question yourself.
 When you think you’ve got it, that’s when you especially need to question it—and if you don’t question it right away, you’ll run into situations that will make you question it, if you’re fortunate.
 Life is always throwing monkey wrenches into the machinery of your calculating mind.

+What about today?
 What about female clergy in the institution?

 "My own experience has been very positive.
 Perhaps when you start from the understanding that the Primal Vow is meant for all people without discrimination, and that it works in your life regardless of distinctions that include such dichotomies as good and evil or priest and lay practitioner, then how could the question of gender possibly be a consideration?
 This should be empowering to anyone.
 As a consequence, when social stumbling blocks occur— and sometimes they do—it’s easier to realize that the institution is made up of human beings, and human beings are imperfect.
 That’s why an individual like Shinran or me or you cannot hope to realize the mind of nirvana through our self-power alone."